Osprey-class minehunter: Decommissioning

-The U.S. General Services Administration (GS) announced in April 2014 that hull numbers MHC-51, 54, 56, 57, 58, and 62 were up for auction to be sold as an entire lot for "dismantlement purposes only."
+The U.S. General Services Administration (GSA) announced in April 2014 that hull numbers MHC-51, 54, 56, 57, 58, and 62 were up for auction to be sold as an entire lot for "dismantlement purposes only."
 This contradicted earlier information announcing the sale of some of these vessels to foreign operators.
 The minehunting role of this class is to be taken over by Littoral Combat Ships equipped with the Mine Counter-Measures Module.